Set up order status tracking

 Receiving information in combined webhooks:

-If you registered in Publisher Account after January 22, 2025, you receive all the information in the Successful payment for order (order_paid
+If you registered in Publisher Account after January 22, 2025, you receive all the information in the Successful payment for order (order_paid) and Order cancellation (order_canceled) webhooks.
+In this case, you do not need to process the Payment (payment) and Refund (refund) webhooks.

 Receiving information in separate webhooks: